dimitarpg13/spectral_analysis/Resources.md

-# Resources on Spectral Analysis
+# Resources on Spectral Analysis, with related methods and techniques